Omnistic/ZOSAPI_StockLensMatching/README.md

 2. I'm ignoring the matched lenses that give a MF value of zero.
 It also means that if a matched lens would legitimately give a MF value of zero, it is ignored, but I think it is highly unlikely.
 3. I did not characterized it yet, but the speed of this tool is significantly slower than the native SLM tool.
 4. The Terminate button in the Running Extension window doesn't work anymore.
 The user should use the Terminate button in the Reverse SLM window.
+5. Matching lenses with any number of elements might break the Merit Funciton if it contains surface-dependent operands.
+This is because, currently, the algorithm doesn't keep track of such specific operands, it only loads the Merit Function as it was defined in the nominal file!

 ## 4. Examples
 In the following section, I'd like to present a series of examples and how they behave with the standard SLM, and the ZOS-API SLM tool.